krother/refactoring_tutorial/README.md

 Do not forget to run the tests afterwards.

-### 6.3 Exercise: extract display_destinations

-Extract a function `display_destinations()` from the code paragraph labeled similarly.

-Find out what arguments the function needs.
-This function also does not need a return statement.

-Work through the recipe for extracting a function.

-### 6.4 Exercise: extract select_planet
+### 6.3 Exercise: extract select_planet

 Extract a function `select_planet()` from the last code paragraph from the `travel()` function.

 This function needs a single parameter and a single return value.

-Complete the function call and the extracted function:

-    planet = select_planet(...)
+Find out what signature the function should have.

+Work through the recipe for extracting a function.

 ----